About PEG Membership

 - Directory entry (optional for members): R290

-- Confirm the membership fees applicable to your application and make payment as per details below.
+- Confirm the membership fees applicable to your application and make payment as per the banking details below.

-- Click on the Apply for Membership button below and complete the application forms with your details and proof of payment.
+- Click on the Apply for Membership button below and complete the application.

 - Once payment is confirmed, your membership application will be confirmed.